 Tip: "WhatsApp has many features.
-For example, you can call people through so that they know where you are."
+For example, you can call people through WhatsApp, or share your location on a map with your contacts on WhatsApp so that they know where you are."

 Explain: that there are similar messaging services to WhatsApp.
 Others include Messenger, WeChat and Viber but there are many others.